 The dimension of Divine judgment we behold in the ministry of the two witnesses of Revelation 11 has not always been emphasized in Christian preaching.
 Yet the concept of Divine judgment is an integral part of the Christian Gospel, as we note in the fourth chapter of the Book of First Peter.

 Divine judgment is stressed in the ministry of the two witnesses of Revelation because the coming of the Kingdom of God will be accompanied by the destroying of all sinners and their sin from the earth.
-In order to be a true witness of the coming of the Kingdom of God, the end-time remnant will be empowered to “strike the earth with all plagues, as often as they will.”
+In order to be a true witness of the coming of the Kingdom of God, the end-time remnant will be empowered “to strike the earth with all plagues, as often as they desire” (Revelation 11:6).

 We believe that during the thousand-year period (the sixth day) the preceding five days will continue to develop according to the wisdom and power of the original declaration of God.
 If this is correct, the following work will take place during the Kingdom Age, the Millennium, the day of image and union: